Have questions? We're here.

 Option 1 – Morning experience: Rock of Cashel

 In the 12th century, St Patrick’s Cross was erected to commemorate 800 years since his visit.
 Although weathered, the cross still displays the crucified Christ and possibly St Patrick.
-The Rock of Cashel also featured in Brian Boru’s coronation in 978 CE and became a major ecclesiastical centre in 1101 CE.
+The Rock of Cashel also featured in Brian Boru’s coronation in 978 CE and became a major ecclesiastical center in 1101 CE.
 Cormac’s Chapel, featuring unique Romanesque frescoes, reflects Ireland’s rich religious and artistic heritage.
-For many Irish, the Rock of Cashel symbolises a sacred heritage and national identity, embodying the enduring legacy of Ireland’s spiritual beliefs.
+For many Irish, the Rock of Cashel symbolizes a sacred heritage and national identity, embodying the enduring legacy of Ireland’s spiritual beliefs.

 Option 2 – Morning experience: Kilkenny Castle